Skip to main content

 Property hunter and estate agent

-The estate agent represents the seller, the property hunter represents the buyer.
-This fundamental difference changes everything: interest alignment, negotiation, market access.
-Here are the 7 key differences.
+The estate agent represents the seller; the property hunter represents the buyer.
+This fundamental difference changes everything: alignment of interests, negotiation, access to the market.
+Here are the seven key differences.

 The essential point to remember

-The estate agent is paid by the seller and has an interest in selling at the highest price.
-The property hunter is paid by the buyer and has an interest in negotiating the lowest price.
-This is a fundamental difference in interest alignment.
+The estate agent is paid by the seller and has an interest in selling at the highest possible price.
+The property hunter is paid by the buyer and has an interest in negotiating the lowest.
+This is a fundamental difference in alignment of interests.

-Financial interest Negotiate the lowest price Sell at the highest price
+Financial interest Negotiating the lowest price Selling at the highest price

-Off-market access Yes, network of 10,000 partners Limited to their portfolio
+Off-market access Yes, via a network of 15,000 partners Limited to their own portfolio

-Pre-viewings Yes, you only see the gems No, client does viewings
+Pre-viewings Yes: you only see the gems No: the client arranges their own viewings

-Negotiation For the buyer (6% average) For the seller
+Negotiation For the buyer (6% reduction on average) For the seller

-Fee payment By the buyer By the seller (included in price)
+Who pays the fee The buyer The seller (included in the asking price)

 The 7 differences explained